-- (b) the validity of any contract of sale under any special common law or statutory power of sale or under the order of a court of competent jurisdiction. - 23.
-When the seller of goods has a voidable title thereto sale under but this title has not been avoided at the time of the sale, voidable title. the buyer acquires a good title to the goods, provided he buys them in good faith and without notice of the seller's defect of title.
+25. When the seller of goods has a voidable title thereto, but his title has not been avoided at the time of the sale, the buyer acquires a good title to the goods, provided he buys them in good faith and without notice of the seller's defect of title.